iterative/mlem.ai/content/docs/api-reference/clone.md

 ## Parameters

 - **`path`** (required) - Path to the object.
-Could be local path or path inside a git repo.
+Could be local path or path inside a Git repo.
 - **`target`** (required) - Path to save the copy of initial object to.
 - `repo` (optional) - URL to repo if object is located there.
-- `rev` (optional) - revision, could be git commit SHA, branch name or tag.
+- `rev` (optional) - revision, could be Git commit SHA, branch name or tag.
 - `fs` (optional) - filesystem to load object from
 - `target_repo` (optional) - path to repo to save cloned object to
 - `target_fs` (optional) - target filesystem